 A voter must present a valid form of photo identification to be eligible to vote.
-A list of valid photo IDs is provided above.
-A voter who does not have a valid form of photo ID can vote a regular ballot if he or she is positively identified by two election officials.
-If the voter does not have a valid form of photo ID and cannot be positively identified by two election officials, he or she may vote a provisional ballot.
+A list of valid photo IDs is provided on page 6.
+A voter who does not have a valid form of photo ID can vote a regular ballot if their name appears on the official voters list, and he or she is positively identified by two election officials.
+If the voter does not have a valid form of photo ID and cannot be positively identified by two election officials, he or she may vote a provisional ballot (See Page 8).

-Exemptions from Photo Voter Identification
+CR Exemptions from Photo Voter Identification